zng-ui/zng/TODO/Optimizations.md

     } else {
       let offset = self.center(ctx, size);
       // TODO how to add offset to child transform?
-      // wl.offset_child(offset); // this causes each parent to visit all node transforms again.
+      // wl.add_inner_offset(offset); // this causes each parent to visit all node transforms again.
       //                          // of if we make the outer/inner info be relative, forces a big matrix merge for decorators.
       //                          // right now we place the parent transform in the stack and acumulate as we go. available_size